Navid200/xDrip/docs/Receiver-or-tslim-and-xDrip.md

 ---
-title: "Using xDrip with Dexcom Receiver or t:slim Pump"
+title: "Dexcom Device Compatibility and Limitations"
 description: "Learn how xDrip can run at the same time as a Dexcom receiver or t:slim pump.
 Documentation on compatibility and simultaneous data collection."
 ---

-# xDrip coexists with Dexcom receiver or t:slim pump
+# Dexcom Device Compatibility and Limitations
-[xDrip](../) >> [Features](./Features_page.md) >> [xDrip & Dexcom](./Dexcom_page.md) >> xDrip and G6 Receiver
+[xDrip](../) >> [Features](./Features_page.md) >> [xDrip & Dexcom](./Dexcom_page.md) >> Dexcom Device Compatibility and Limitations

-If you have a t:slim pump, you can start your sensors on the pump, not on xDrip.
+If you have a t:slim pump, start your G6 sensor on the pump—not in xDrip.
-There is no need to start the same sensor also on xDrip.
+There is no need to start the same sensor in xDrip as well.
-In case of G6 or Dexcom One, there is no need to enter the calibration code in xDrip as well.
-The only item that needs the G6 or Dex1 calibration code is the transmitter.
+For G6 or Dexcom One, you also don’t need to enter the calibration code in xDrip.
+The transmitter is the only component that requires the calibration code.
-After the warm-up period has completed, xDrip will pick up the session.
-If it doesn't, tap on restart collector on the classic status page.
+After the warm-up period, xDrip will detect and pick up the session.
+If it doesn’t, tap **Restart Collector** on the Classic Status page.

-Don't stop sensor on xDrip thinking that it would only stop xDrip.
-It will stop the sensor session on the transmitter.

-If you have a Dexcom receiver and like to use it alongside xDrip, you can.
-But, again, don't send redundant commands to the transmitter.
+If you use a Dexcom receiver alongside xDrip, you can.
+Just avoid sending duplicate commands to the transmitter.
-If you absolutely have to use the Dexcom receiver, again, start the sensor on the receiver.
-Let xDrip pick up the session after warm-up.
+If you must use the Dexcom receiver, start the sensor on the receiver and allow xDrip to pick up the session after warm-up.

+Do not stop the sensor in xDrip thinking it only affects xDrip—it will stop the entire sensor session on the transmitter.

+For G7 sensors, connect with xDrip first.
+If you connect with the pump or receiver first, xDrip will not be able to connect.

-You cannot use both a t:slim pump and the Dexcom receiver as they use the same transmitter slot.
-It's for the same reason you cannot use both xDrip and the Dexcom app to collect from the same transmitter.
+You cannot use both a t:slim pump and a Dexcom receiver at the same time since they require the same transmitter slot.
+For the same reason, you also cannot use xDrip and the Dexcom app simultaneously to collect from the transmitter.
 <br/>

 | Combination  | Resolution |